flipperdevices/flipperzero-firmware/README.md

     - Marauder will automatically reboot once the update has been applied

 ### SD Update
+*Using a Samsung MicroSD card will cause Marauder not to boot*
 1. Download the [latest release](https://github.com/justcallmekoko/ESP32Marauder/releases/latest) of the Marauder firmware
 2. Copy the bin file you downloaded to the root of an SD card
 3. Rename the bin file on the SD card to `update.bin`